Aryan

 Marshall, the director-general of the ASI from 1902–1928,

-who oversaw the excavations in Harappa and Mohenjo-daro, shown
+who oversaw the excavations in Harappa and Mohenjo-daro, shown in

-in a 1906 photograph.
+a 1906 photograph.

 "Three other scholars whose names I cannot pass over in silence,

-are the late Mr. R. D. Banerji, to whom belongs the credit of
+are the late Mr. R. D. Banerji, to whom belongs the credit of having

-they had to face in the three first seasons at Mohenjo-daro"
+face in the three first seasons at Mohenjo-daro"

 — From, John Marshall (ed), Mohenjo-daro and the Indus Civilization,